braze-inc/braze-docs/_docs/_partners/technology_partners/data_and_infrastructure_agility/data_warehouses/fivetran.md

 Lastly, take note of the created API key before proceeding because it will be required in Step 4.

-### Step 3: Give Fivetran Access to Your S3 Bucket
+### Step 3: Give Fivetran Access to a Specified S3 Bucket

 #### Creating an IAM policy